BestTimesToVisit.com Logo

 food

 Don't leave without trying 'Mas Huni,' a traditional Maldivian breakfast dish made with shredded smoked tuna, coconut, onion, and chili, usually served with 'roshi' (flatbread).
-For an authentic experience, seek out local cafes ('hotaa') on inhabited islands for delicious and affordable curries and fresh seafood.
+You'll find it at local cafes and often included in guesthouse breakfasts.

 packing